 If your pet responds to commands, let me know.
 This can be helpful in capturing the shot.

 If your pet can be photographed without a collar, that's great.
-If a collar is necessary for safety reasons or is a significant part of heir identity, I respect that.
+If a collar is necessary for safety reasons or is a significant part of their identity, I respect that.

 We will have fresh water for your pet.
 Most pets need a little refresher during the session.

-Only bring treats if your dog is food driven and you don’t think they will respond otherwise.
+Bring their favorite treats and toys but keep them hidden away until we need them.
+I have a few tricks but sometimes they respond best with their favorites.
 We like to try not to use treats, as dogs can become fixated on them and may also salivate more than usual.
 However, some shoots work better with treats and I will have some healthy treats on hand.
 If your dog has special dietary needs, please bring what they can eat.

 Whatever you can do to reduce your pet’s anxiety (if they have it) is appreciated.
 Positive reinforcement and patient repetition are encouraged to get your pet feeling good about the session.